LimeProgramming/NuggetBot4.0/README.md

  ##### Backup
  It's always a good idea to preform semi regular backups of your database data.
 There are a few ways to do these backups.
 Personally; a few hours of downtime are no big deal.
 Using the backup command in PGAdmin is enough for me.
- Check out the BACKUPDB.md file for a more convient way to preform the same commands.
+ Check out the BACKUPDB.md file for a more convenient way to preform the same commands.